seanhig/flink-stack/examples/streaming-etl-java/README.md

 ```

-The `enriched-orders-job.properties` file is bundled into the custom `Flink` docker container for k8s operator deployment, but secret values are then overriden by ENVIRONMENT variables.
+The `enriched-orders-jobs.properties` file is bundled into the custom `Flink` docker container for k8s operator deployment, but secret values are then overriden by ENVIRONMENT variables.

 > Note: The default location of the `.properties` file is set to the k8s job-image location.
 When running in `docker-compose` manually submitted jobs can override this location with a [program argument](#manual-deployment-config-path)